jylisadoney/jylisadoney.github.io/README.md

-# Library Workshops and Research
+# Research and Teaching

-Jekyll repository for Jylisa Doney's library workshops and research.
+Jekyll repository for Jylisa Doney's research and teaching.